 I created this hot cocoa recipe as the antidote to velvet-boxed, cheap chocolate candy and because we are still in the throws of winter here in Vancouver.
 I’m calling it a “superfood” hot cocoa because I believe that cocoa is an everyday superfood – but it also contains cinnamon to help keep blood sugars on an even keel and some healthy fats too.
 To up the ante, you could easily boost it with your fave adaptogen or whatever goodie is keeping you going these days.

-- 1 cup favourite plant-based milk, (or regular ol'milk if that's your thing)
+- 1 cup favourite plant-based milk, almond milk is low FODMAP

 - 1 tablespoon raw cacao or pure baking cocoa

 - 1 tablespoon almond butter

 - 1-2 teaspoons maple syrup , or 1-2 soaked dates

 - 1 teaspoon your favourite calming adaptogen, like ashwaganda or reishi

 - High Speed Blender or handheld immersion blender

 - Gently heat one cup of your favourite plant-based milk.